TMS therapy is touted as the future in depression therapy.

-TMS is often used to treat anxiety when other types of treatments have failed.
-TMS therapy is an innovative treatment with promising results.
+Because TMS is rather new, it’s often used to treat anxiety when other types of treatments have failed, such as medications.
+However, TMS is an innovative treatment that shows promising results.

-TMS therapy may not eradicate your anxiety, but it can reduce your symptoms and allow you to a live a better quality of life.
-And it does so without the side effects associated with anxiety medications.
+TMS therapy may not eradicate your anxiety, but it can reduce your symptoms and allow you to live a better quality of life.

 The treatment can prevent your anxiety from becoming so intense and uncontrollable that it interferes with your work, your relationships, and your day-to-day life.